wp-plugins/social-media-metrics/README.txt

 Displays scores from <a href="http://klout.com">Klout</a> and <a href="http://peerindex.net">PeerIndex</a> in widget.

 Set up accounts on Klout and PeerIndex *before* activating the plugin.

+Follow me on Twitter <a href="http://twitter.com/sds52">@sds52</a>.

 == Installation ==